 While it would still cool the room it would be much less efficient.
 This normally wouldn't be a big deal but if you're trying to run sensitive electronics off of the same power supply then you could have problems with them running too hot or getting some sort of interference on low frequencies that might cause them to reset occasionally.

 Really there's no safe way I know of to put AC power and DC power in one wire without having them somehow electrically isolated so they won't mix up.
 If you do choose to try this then just make sure your wires are rated for at least twice more than normal amperage because if you hook both up at once and get an overload (which isn't hard) then things will probably catch fire or start melting.
 Don't say I didn't warn you...

 Can AC and DC voltage be combined onto a single wire?

 Yes they can, but it's not recommended because of the low efficiency and high risk for fire mishaps.
-If you really want to do it then all you have to do is connect the two wires in parallel with each other (AC hot going one way and DC going another) within a connector box so that they stay isolated from each other.
+If you really want to do it then all you have to do is connect the two wires in parallel with each other (AC hot going one way and DC power going another) within a connector box so that they stay isolated from each other.
 It doesn't matter if AC wires are connected directly to each other at different points along their length as long as there aren't any junctions between these different sections that allow AC current into the DC power supply branch.

 What happens when you combine an oscillating voltage (AC) with a steady DC voltage?

 The alternating current would cause the battery to charge and discharge 60 times per second regardless of what was needed.
-I wouldn't recommend using AC power for anything that needs DC unless you take great care in keeping them isolated from each other.
+I wouldn't recommend using AC power for anything that needs DC power unless you take great care in keeping them isolated from each other.